ecg-icas/icas/doc/next/_sources/reference/post-campaign.rst.txt

 .. include:: ../examples/post-campaign-example.rst

-The full campaign request payload model that you can provide, has the following structure:
+The full campaign request payload model that can be provided, has the following structure:

 .. include:: ../examples/campaign-request.rst